Privilege Escalation via “Forgot your password” functionality

 Explotation

-Below, we will explain this vulnerability and the steps needed to exploit it.
+Below we summarize the vulnerability and the steps to exploit it.

 Figure 1 Request forgot Password